forcedotcom/assessment-bot/docs/guides/UserGuide.md

 ## Question Item

 Question Items are steps in which we expect a user response.
-It's possible to conditionally select the next item based on a user response or fire specific signals when sepcific a specific choice for a question is selected.
+It's possible to conditionally select the next item based on a user response or fire specific signals when a specific choice for a question is selected.
 We'll cover the different types of question below.

 ### True False